nacht29/Python-tools-for-Google/docs/gcs_bucket.md

 ```

 #### **Parameters:**
 - `bq_client` BigQuery API client object.
-Please refer to the [set up](https://github.com/nacht29/Python-tools-for-Google/blob/main/docs/bigquery.md#set-up) section for [BigQuery related functions](https://github.com/nacht29/Python-tools-for-Google/blob/main/docs/bigquery.md) for more information.
+Please refer to the [set up](https://github.com/nacht29/Python-tools-for-Google/blob/main/docs/gcs_bucket.md#set-up) section and BigQuery related functions in [bigquery.md](https://github.com/nacht29/Python-tools-for-Google/blob/main/docs/bigquery.md) for more information.
-- `bucket_dir_path`: Path to the target directory in the Bucket.
-The file path is available for copy at the top.
+- `bucket_filepath`: Path to the target CSV file in the Bucket.
 - `project_id`: Project ID for the target table.
 - `dataset_id`: Name of the dataset that stores the target table.
 - `table_id`: Name of the target table.
 This combined with `project_id` and `dataset_id` will form the complete BigQuery table ID, in the form of `project_id.dataset.table`.
 - `write_mode`: `'a'` to append to table and `'t'` to truncate the table during data loading.
 - `skip_leading_row`: `1` to skip the first row of the CSV file which is usually the header. `0` to include the header as well (not recommended).
 - `schema`: Schema definition for the data to be uploaded.
 This hard-sets the data type of the uploaded data.
-See the expandable part in [function call]() on how to define a BigQuery schema in Python code.
+See the expandable part in [function call](https://github.com/nacht29/Python-tools-for-Google/blob/main/docs/gcs_bucket.md#function-call-2) on how to define a BigQuery schema in Python code.
+- `log`: `True` to enable printing messages for logging. `False` otherwise.

 #### **Function call:**